ibm-cloud-docs/databases-for-postgresql/howto-resources-scaling.md

 - Similarly, drastically scaling up CPU, RAM, or disk can take longer to run than small resource increases to account for provisioning more underlying hardware resources.
 - Scaling operations are logged in [{{site.data.keyword.at_full}}](/docs/databases-for-postgresql?topic=cloud-databases-activity-tracker).
 - If you find consistent trends in resource usage or want to scale when certain resource thresholds are reached, enable [autoscaling](/docs/databases-for-postgresql?topic=databases-for-postgresql-autoscaling) on your deployment.
-- {{site.data.keyword.databases-for-elasticsearch}} is designed to balance work load across a cluster and can benefit from being horizontally scaled.
+- {{site.data.keyword.databases-for-postgresql}} is designed to balance work load across a cluster and can benefit from being horizontally scaled.
 If you are concerned about performance, check out [Adding Elasticsearch nodes](/docs/databases-for-postgresql?topic=databases-for-epostgresql-horizontal-scaling).

 ## Scaling in the UI
 {: #resources-scaling-ui}